ListedFit is reader-supported. When you buy through links on our site, we may earn a small commission.

-One of these go-getters is Matt Stonie, a successful YouTuber and competitive eater with over 15 million subscribers and numerous awards.
+One of these go-getters is Matt Stonie, one of my favourite YouTubers.
+He’s a competitive eater with over 15 million subscribers and numerous awards.

 Unlike what other people assume, Stonie doesn’t have superhuman metabolism.
 He has a lean and fit body as an athlete working hard to follow a particular workout routine and diet.

 It’s also critical that he physically and mentally trains to prepare for the Major League Eating season.

 Do you want to try competitive eating?
 Or maybe you just want to eat all you want but still stay in shape?
 If you’re wondering what Stonie does to keep his form and still do his eating challenges, you can try the Matt Stonie workout.

 The routine is done five times a week and combines physical exercises and a strict diet.
 It also includes six protein shakes with fruits or nuts daily.
 However, you must consult a professional before changing your current lifestyle and eating habits.
 There are risks to suddenly altering your diet and exercise.

 This article will discuss the Matt Stonie workout and answer the most common questions about competitor eaters.